deeri1x/public-instructions/topic-test-a-practice.md

   - [ ] calling methods on an object, including ones from the public interfaces of classes you have not written
 - [ ] read unit tests written in JUnit and assertJ syntax
 - [ ] read Java documentation

+## Hints & Suggestions Before You Begin

+- log into GitHub
+- open up the folder where you keep your Eclipse projects in Windows Explorer / Mac Finder
+- have a Git Bash (Windows) / Terminal (Mac) open in the location where you keep your Eclipse projects
+- have Eclipse open and ready to roll
+- close any other open projects in Eclipse
+- stay focused on one task at a time; it is really easy to get intimidated and/or lost in code if you stop focusing!
+- get things compiling, even if you have to stub things out; it'll both increase your mark and also get your tests running...which is also important to your mark
+- even if you can't complete the `main` fully, try to do as much as you can (like getting input) to get some partial marks

 ## Instructions